-- Outpatient treatment received while not confined as an inpatient in a hospital, psychiatric hospital or residential treatment facility, including: - Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine consultation) - Individual, group and family therapies for the treatment of substance abuse (covered under office visits) - All other outpatient substance abuse treatment such as: - Outpatient detoxification - Partial hospitalization treatment (also known as day treatment) provided in a facility or program for treatment of substance abuse or chemical dependency provided under the direction of a physician - Intensive outpatient program provided in a facility or program for treatment of substance abuse or chemical dependency provided under the direction of a physician - Ambulatory detoxification, which is an outpatient service that monitors withdrawal from alcohol or other substance abuse, and may include administration of medications - Skilled behavioral health services provided in the home, but only when all of the following criteria are met: - You are homebound. - Your physician orders them. - The services take the place of a stay in a hospital or a residential treatment facility, or needing to receive the same services outside your home. - The skilled behavioral health care is appropriate for the active treatment of a condition, illness or disease to avoid placing you at risk for serious complications. - Treatment for withdrawal symptoms - Substance use disorder injectables - 23 hour observation
+- Outpatient treatment received while not confined as an inpatient in a hospital, psychiatric hospital or residential treatment facility, including: - Office visits to a physician or behavioral health provider such as a psychiatrist, psychologist, social worker, or licensed professional counselor (includes telemedicine consultation) - Individual, group and family therapies for the treatment of substance abuse (covered under office visits) - Other outpatient substance abuse treatment such as: - Outpatient detoxification - Partial hospitalization treatment provided in a facility or program for treatment of substance abuse provided under the direction of a physician - Intensive outpatient program provided in a facility or program for treatment of substance abuse provided under the direction of a physician - Ambulatory which are outpatient services that monitor withdrawal from alcohol or other substance abuse, and may include administration of medications - Treatment for withdrawal symptoms - o 23 hour observation - Peer counseling support by a peer support specialist - A peer support specialist serves as a role model, mentor, coach, and advocate.
+They must be certified by the state where the services are provided or a private certifying organization recognized by us.
+Peer support must be supervised by a behavioral health provider.